-My career has involved leading the office of a Central London MP, where I worked extremely closely with financial and professional services firms in the City of London, as well as small businesses and creative industries.
-I have co-authored two books on the financial crash and its aftermath, and have been writing and researching my own book, London in the Noughties, for which I have interviewed a number of leading figures in the capital about how London has changed between 2000 and 2010.
-Since 2015 I have worked with the Alliance of Conservatives and Reformists in Europe (ACRE) to strengthen international trade and party alliances in developing nations and across Europe, most recently in order to lay groundwork for the UK’s Brexit deal.
-I voted to Leave the European Union at the 2016 referendum.
-I have also worked with the Westminster Foundation for Democracy (WfD), to make political systems and parties more resilient and robust in developing nations, and I was a trustee of education charity, Inspire Malawi, which builds schools and trains teachers in rural communities in Malawi.
+Julia's career has involved leading the office of a Central London MP, where she worked extremely closely with financial and professional services firms in the City of London, as well as small businesses and creative industries.
+Julia has co-authored two books on the financial crash and its aftermath, and before her election was writing and researching her own book, London in the Noughties, for which she has interviewed a number of leading figures in the capital about London's development as a city in the new millennium.
+Between 2015 and 2017 Julia worked with the Alliance of Conservatives and Reformists in Europe (ACRE) to strengthen international trade and party alliances in developing nations and across Europe, in both the run-up to the referendum and afterwards to lay the groundwork for Brexit negotiations.
+Julia has also worked with the Westminster Foundation for Democracy (WfD), to make political systems and parties more resilient and robust in developing nations, and was a trustee of education charity, Inspire Malawi, which builds schools and trains teachers in rural communities in Malawi.

 Julia is patron of the Havering Association for People with Disabilities (H.A.D.), a fantastic local charity that supports people with disabilities and their carers, and she is a graduate of Westminster Abbey Institute's year-long Fellows Programme.
 The Programme takes twenty nominees from the worlds of politics, law, teaching, police, Armed Forces, civil service, clergy, science, media and the civil service and teaches them resilience and resolve in undertaking public service.